cloud-bulldozer/browbeat/doc/source/installation.rst

   $ ./generate_tripleo_hostfile.sh -t <undercloud-ip>
   $ vi install/group_vars/all.yml # Review and edit configuration items
   $ ansible-playbook -i hosts install/browbeat.yml
-  $ vi install/group_vars/all.yml # Edit Browbeat network settings
-  $ ansible-playbook -i hosts install/browbeat_network.yml # For external access(required to build Shaker image)
   $ ansible-playbook -i hosts install/shaker_build.yml

-.. note:: ``browbeat-network.yml`` might not work for you depending on your underlay/overlay network setup.
+.. note:: Your default network might not work for you depending on your underlay/overlay network setup.
 In such cases, user needs to create appropriate networks for instances to allow them to reach the internet.
 Some useful documentation can be found at: